 Samuel said to Saul…”Is it not true, that though you were little in your own eyes, you were made the head…?” – 1 Samuel 15: 16-17

-Saul was the first King of Israel and not even Hollywood could have cast a better character for the role.
+Saul was the first King of Israel.
+Hollywood couldn’t have cast a better character for the role.
 He was tailor-made for the part.
 He was tall, had a commanding presence and was strikingly handsome.
 Even more, he was selected and appointed by God Himself to rule.

 While many things plagued him, chief among them were two – where he came from and how he viewed himself.
-As the prophet Samuel was speaking to Saul, telling him that God had selected him as king, Saul said wait a minute, “Am I not a Benjamite, of the smallest of the tribes of Israel, and my family the least of all the families of the tribe of Benjamin?
+As the prophet Samuel was speaking to Saul about his impending kingship, Saul said wait a minute, “Am I not a Benjamite, of the smallest of the tribes of Israel, and my family the least of all the families of the tribe of Benjamin?
 Why then do you speak to me in this way?”
 (1 Samuel 9:21)